codefellows/seattle-code-201d82/class-15/README.md

 - Have an understanding of the fundamentals of Code 301 topics, as measured by observations from the instructional staff during class discussion.
 - Have an understanding of how to successfully integrate Git and GitHub into a team code project, as measured by successful completion of the final project.
-- Be able to locate and utilize resources for self-study in jQuery before beginning Code 301, for those students that are going ahead, given recommendations from their Code 201 instructor.
 - Be grouped into project teams with a description of the project the team is going to build during Project Week given instruction from the instructor.

 ## 301 Preview